PaolaDMadd/Anita-Borg/README.md

 # Codebar Women's Tribute Pages 2/3

-these were inspirational tutorials, that initiate me to coding.
+these were inspirational tutorials that initiate me to coding.